sarah17moore/sarah17moore/README.md

 - 👩🏼‍💻 My background is in customer service, Academic Technology, and Instructional Design for higher education
 - 📫 How to reach me: Through Slack or email - sarah17moore@gmail.com | LinkedIn - https://www.linkedin.com/in/sarah-17-moore/

-*Check out my group project from my Data Analytics and Visualization Bootcamp Certificate Course!*
+*Check out our group project from my Data Analytics and Visualization Bootcamp Certificate Course!*

 *https://github.com/SEngel23/Billionaire_Analysis*